top of page

 skate.png

 Bishopston Skatepark Project is creating a pump track for people to meet, socialise, and have fun in a safe, free-to-use environment.
-If you would like to learn more about pump tracks, go to our about page.
+Scroll down to learn more about pump tracks.

 We have been working for five years to show the genuine need for a facility like this in Bishopston.